mlackanalysis/Analysis-of-Forwards-Scatter-Plot/README.md

-For example, Newcastle's Callum Wilson is taking more shots of a higher xG than average and converting about as you would expect., Haaland is not only taking a lot of high xG shots but is significantly overperforming in his ability to finish them.
+For example, Newcastle's Callum Wilson is taking more shots of a higher xG than average and converting about as you would expect.
+Haaland is not only taking a lot of high xG shots but is significantly overperforming in his ability to finish them.
 Whereas Bamford and Nunez are getting good xG shooting opportunities but being wasteful with them.

 ![newplot (8)](https://user-images.githubusercontent.com/122451735/211809764-64e87c92-3dcb-4c7a-8a8f-e7837f9db23e.png)